Natural organic products for sustainable farming.

 We can change the world, but the way we’re going about it right now isn’t cutting it.
 If we want to design our way out of the big issues, we need to take a critical look at our approach come together and address all facets for human sustenance.

-Therefore we at Rethink have designed for the full life cycle water, where in first the fresh water is used frugally, secondly the outcome grey water is reused thus completing full life cycle of water.
-And this total effect has led to luxury of bath without compromise on usage or hygiene, save money while you use and yet achieve reduction in water, power and pollution.
+In light of above mentioned facts, we have designed for the full life cycle water, where in first the fresh water is used frugally, secondly the outcome grey water is reused thus completing full usable life cycle of water.
+Thus the total effect has led to luxury of bath without compromise on usage or hygiene, saving money while we use and yet achieve reduction in water, power and pollution.

 We have created a design framework that allows us, in small ways across all facets of a problem.
-Its like lots of tiny rain droplets which fill dams and rivers.
-Correction can be made to avoid the water crisis, which affects every being on this planet.
+Its like tiny rain droplets that fill dams and rivers.
+We can learn, adapt to correct ourselves, for sustenance on this blue planet.